cane

 Here are some examples that may be useful to better understand your puppy's intentions:

-• An alarmed dog , on the other hand, has an immobile posture, pricked ears and a tail perpendicular to the ground.
+• An alarmed dog , on the other hand, has an immobile posture, ears pricked and a tail perpendicular to the ground.

 Reading next